Right now lead times may be slightly longer than usual

 We are monitoring and calculating the emissions associated with our operations and our supply chain.
 We then work with South Pole to source a quantity of carbon credits equivalent to the size of our footprint.

 South Pole are a leading project developer and global climate solutions provider having developed and provided climate-finance to over 700 projects in emission reduction, renewable energy, energy efficiency and sustainable land-use.
 We choose to work with South Pole because of their reputation as expert providers of climate financing solutions.
-Their core missions of accelerating the transition to a climate-smart society aligns strongly with our own goals and we’re delighted to be partnering with them to deliver our carbon offset program.
+Their core mission of accelerating the transition to a climate-smart society aligns strongly with our own goals and we’re delighted to be partnering with them to deliver our carbon offset program.